Join me. Give up drinking soda at the movies.

 Why did I give it up?
 Here’s a concise summary of the reasons.

-I have friends who drink a lot of the stuff, just as I used to do.
+Some of my friends drink gallons of this stuff, just as I used to do, and don’t seem concerned about its effects.
 Sometimes, they’ll go through a liter bottle in a day.
 They’ll rarely sit through a movie without the largest size soda they can buy.
 But these same folks will shake their heads over the plight of people who are addicted to drugs or hurting themselves in other ways.

 I want to know.